xfsnow/xfsnow.github.io/en/20120225_Windows_PHP_Memcache.md

 Category: __System__

-Introduction: As time goes by, most of the documentation available online for installing Memcache on Windows has become outdated.
+Summary: As time goes by, most of the documentation available online for installing Memcache on Windows has become outdated.
 Here Xuefeng briefly introduces the installation and configuration methods for the latest version.

 ---------